-3.4 Discussion
+5.3 Discussion

-In this experiment, polyamide 1 (1 μ M) affected expression of 2,284 transcripts by more than 2-fold (p \leq 0.01), which represents less than 5% of transcripts assayed.
+In this experiment, polyamide 1 (1 μ M) affected the expression of 2,284 transcripts by more than 2-fold (p \leq 0.01), which represents less than 5% of the transcripts assayed.
 A search of the publicly available human genome for the sequence 5'-WTWCGW-3' finds 1,876,480 potential match sites for polyamide 1.
 This corresponds to an average of one binding site every 1,600 base pairs.
-The proportion of these sites accessible to polyamide binding in the context of heterochromatin in vivo is currently unknown.
-Additionally, data from in vitro transcription experiments suggest that polyamides non-covalently bound within the coding region of a gene would not interfere with RNA polymerase activity at that locus (34).
-It would thus not be surprising if a significant fraction of polyamide-DNA binding events in a cell do not directly affect gene expression.
-In parallel to this, global analysis of transcription factor binding to chromatin in vivo has shown occupancy at promoters and enhancers without associated changes in gene expression at that locus (46).
+However, the proportion of these sites accessible to polyamide binding in the context of heterochromatin in vivo is currently unknown.
+Additionally, data from in vitro transcription experiments suggest that a polyamide non-covalently bound within the coding region of a gene would not interfere with RNA polymerase activity at that locus (33).
+It would thus not be surprising if a significant fraction of polyamide-DNA binding events occurring in a cell do not have a direct affect on gene expression.
+In parallel to this, global analysis of transcription factor binding to chromatin in vivo has shown occupancy at promoters and enhancers without an associated change in gene expression at that locus (45).